barkanb/hiring-engineers/answers.md

 	<img src="https://github.com/barkanb/hiring-engineers/blob/master/Images/time-1.png" width="60%" height="60%"></a>

 7. Set the information for downtime on the monitor we just setup.
-	It will need to items since we want to schedule downtime durting the week and the weekend.
+	It will need to items since we want to schedule downtime during the week and the weekend.

 	* From 7pm to 9am daily on M-F.